 The two devices also offer the same main features in that they both offer Google Assistant built-in, like the other Google Home devices and Nest Hub devices, allowing you play music, control smart home devices and ask Google pretty much any question you want an answer to, whether that be what the weather is like, what your calendar is like for that day or how old Einstein was when he died.

-The price is also the same between the Home Mini and the Nest Mini with both costing $49/£49.
-You might find the Home Mini cheaper now however.
+The launch price was also the same between the Home Mini and the Nest Mini with both costing $49/£49, though you might struggle to get your hands on the Home Mini now.

 What's different between the Nest Mini and Home Mini?

 There would be little point in releasing a second generation model if there were no improvements, so unsurprisingly, the Nest Mini offers some upgrades to the Home Mini.

 - Nest Mini: Built-in screw mount, more sustainable